 - Partition tolerance: Return data despite network delays, failures and node failures.

 - Consistency: Return the most recent write else and error.

 - Availability: Return the data that the DB sees during query execution ASAP.

 CAP theorem is just the observation we made above.
-Under network partitioning a database can either provide consistency (CP) or availability (AP).
-Note that a DB running on a single node under a some number of requests and duration execution time will be provide both consistency and availability.
+Under network partitioning, a database can either provide consistency (CP) or availability (AP).
+Note that a DB running on a single node under some number of requests and duration execution time will be provided both consistency and availability.